 To reduce the impact of cancer on individuals and communities in Maine through collaboration and systems improvement.

-Beginning with MCF’s Challenge Cancer Conference in 2016 and into spring of 2017, the Cancer Network held community conversations to learn more about Mainers’ experiences with cancer.
-The conversations explored 3 questions:
+At MCF’s Challenge Cancer Conference in 2016 and into the spring of 2017, MICN held community conversations to learn more about Mainers’ experiences with cancer.
+The community conversations were held throughout the state and focused on 3 questions: